FanWu1993/360-A1-P1/README.md

 Leia escapes with the plans.
 or
 Darth blockades star-system name (blockage cost).

 For example, seven star-systems and seven hyperspace jumps might be povide input
 >   7
 >   Scarif
 >   Coruscant 8
 >   Mandalore 1
 >   Tatooine 3
 >   Naboo 4
 >   Yavin
 >   Kamino 2
 >   7
 >   Scarif Coruscant
 >   Scarif Mandalore
 >   Coruscant Tatooine
 >   Tatooine Mandalore
 >   Naboo Tatooine
 >   Tatooine Yavin
 >   Yavin Kamino

 and would be expected to generate output
 >   Darth blockades Tatooine (3).

+We have a 'Makefile' and targets
+* 'all' to build the binary (starwar)
+* 'tests' to run all the tests (so far, 'test0', 'test1', 'test2')